-Figure 1 - Circuit Emulation Service

-1

-2.0 Flexible Design

-The following two sections will discuss SDT and UDT support for synchronous and asynchronous operation.
+Figure 1 - Circuit Emulation Service 2.0 Flexible Design The following two sections will discuss SDT and UDT support for synchronous and asynchronous operation.
 The term SDT refers to NxDS0 per channel service.
 The term UDT refers to unframed service, the emulating of an entire T1/E1 line without regard to channels or framing.
 The term synchronous refers to T1/E1 lines that are synchronized to a common clock and hence there will be no frequency differences between them.
 The term asynchronous refers to T1/E1 lines that do not share a common clock and hence may differ in frequency and data rate.
-The MT9072 is an octal T1/E1 framer that interfaces directly to an LIU on the line side and the mt90883 on the bus side.
-The MT9072 supports both termination mode (SDT) and transparent mode (UDT).
+The MT9076 is an integrated T1/E1 framer, LIU and PLL that interfaces directly to line protection circuitry on the line side and the M90883 on the bus side.
+The MT9076 supports both termination mode (SDT) and transparent mode (UDT).
 The overall architecture of the following design is capable of supporting SDT or UDT on each line independently.
 By way of example the following modes are supported - SDT synchronous, UDT synchronous, SDT asynchronous, UDT asynchronous, mixed mode SDT and UDT synchronous, mixed mode SDT and UDT asynchronous.
-Note, however, that for asynchronous operation, per-port clocking and clock recovery would be required.
-For synchronous operation only one PLL per card would be required and typically clock recovery would only be performed for two timing sources - one as the primary reference and one as a secondary reference to serve as a backup.

-3.0 Synchronous Operation

-The block diagram shown in Figure 2 "Synchronous TDM over Packet CES Block Diagram," on page 3 will be discussed in this section.
+The key difference is the timing source for the lines - whether the card is synchronized to the incoming T1/E1 lines or synchronized to a packet based clock recovery system.
+The term TDM clocking will be used to indicate synchronizing the MT9076s and the MT90883 to the incoming T1/E1 lines.
+The term packet clocking will be used to indicate synchronizing the MT9076s and the MT90883 to the incoming timing packets from the packet network.
+3.0 Synchronous Operation The block diagrams shown in Figure 2 "Synchronous TDM over Packet CES Block Diagram with TDM Clocking," on page 3 and Figure 3 "Synchronous TDM over Packet CES Block Diagram with Packet Clocking," on page 4 will be discussed in this section.
 This design supports both SDT and UDT whether all lines are configured for SDT, all lines are configured for UDT or there is a mix of UDT and SDT lines.
+Note that two separate drawings for the block diagrams have been used for ease-of-viewing.
+One drawing, with TDM Clocking, represents the card timing slaved to the incoming T1/E1 lines.
+The other drawing, with Packet Clocking, represents the card timing slaved to the incoming timing packets.